 8. Attach an AC voltage generator to each input.
 Set voltage, frequency, and phase to values appropriate for measuring differential or common-mode gain.
-Note that voltages and phases have to be set in two places: one for operating the circuit with the switch and one for running simulations.
+Note that voltages and phases have to be set in two places: one for transient analyses (turning on the switch in the upper right corner is the same as starting a transient analysis) and one for AC frequency (small signal) analysis.

-- 9. Get the Q-point bias values by "Analysis" --> "DC Operating Point".
+- 9. Get the Q-point bias values by "Analysis" → "DC Operating Point".
 In the window that comes up, select all the net names that you want to appear in the output.
 You can print out the resulting table for your notebook. - 10.
-"Analysis" -> "AC Frequency" to make Bode Plot (gain and phase vs frequency).
+"Analysis" \rightarrow "Transient" to run a time-integrated nonlinear simulation.
+Choose start and end times and output items you want plotted, then click on "simulate".
+Default time steps are usually OK, but you can set a smaller minimum step if the output isn't as smooth as you'd like. - 11.
+"Analysis" \rightarrow "AC Frequency" to make Bode Plot (gain and phase vs frequency).
 Use log-log scales.
-This takes over the frequency settings of any AC voltage sources you have in the circuit. - 11.
-The Grapher window will come up by itself, but if you've closed it, "View" --> "Grapher" (or click tiny graph icon near center) to see results.
+This takes over the frequency settings of any AC voltage sources you have in the circuit.
+It also uses the alternate "Phase for AC analysis" you have set for signal sources on your schematic.
+Since this is a linear small signal analysis around the Q point, the ac analysis magnitude isn't used.
+It does use the magnitude you give it to scale the input and output values, so it is convenient to set the input to 1 V pk.
+Then the output volts will just be the gain.
+(You can set the input to 100 V if you want.
+If the small signal gain is 10, it will show the output as 1000 V.) - 12.
+The Grapher window will come up by itself after a simulation, but if you've closed it, "View" → "Grapher" (or click tiny graph icon near center) to see results.
 DC bias point is still on first tab (old results are kept even if you close the window you can press "delete" key twice to delete them).
 Try the icons from the little grid through the third magnifying glass to see what they do.
 You will want to leave the grids on need to put on both graphs.
 You also need to switch background to white if it is black.
 You can resize graph by edges or corner, and move the legend around and reshape it.
-Right click on graph → "Properties" lets you change scales, colors, etc. On "file" → "print preview" (from top bar of the grapher window) select pages you want to print.
-Don't forget to Save! - 12.
-Look at both outputs and see if you can explain the differences at high frequencies (remember that the major high-frequency factor is the collector-base miller capacitance in the transistor).
-The generic transistor is "ideal" and won't show any high frequency effects be sure you have the transistor properties set to 2N3904. - 16.
+Right click on graph → "Properties" lets you change scales, colors, etc. Or just double-click on almost anything you want to change.
+Traces with small amplitudes can be move to the right axis, then "Enable" that and autoscale it.
+On "file" → "print preview" (from top bar of the grapher window) select pages you want to print.
+Don't forget to Save!
+(Graphs are saved separately from the schematic.) - 16.
 You can print out your schematic from bar above main menu.
-First choose "File" → "Print options" → "Print sheet setup...".
+First choose "File" \rightarrow "Print options" \rightarrow "Print sheet setup...".
 You'll want landscape.
 100% will fill page.
 70% is probably about right.
-You can also print the measuring instrument faces exactly as they appear by choosing choose "File" → "Print options" → "Print instruments".
+If you are using measuring instruments, you can print their faces exactly as they appear by choosing choose "File" \rightarrow "Print options" \rightarrow "Print instruments".
 (Use "single" sweep on scope to get full trace when it stops, "Reverse" to get white background.)
 But the screen outputs of the instruments also appear on pages in the Grapher window, and you have a lot more flexibility here for fixing the display before you print them, so this is usually recommended.